2nd Chronicles Chapter 18

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-18:14 And when he was come to the king, the king said to him, Micaiah, shall we go to Ramoth-Gileadרָמֹת גִּלְעָד
+18:14 And when he had come to the king, the king said to him, Micaiah, shall we go to Ramoth-Gileadרָמֹת גִּלְעָד

 romanized: Rāmōṯ Gilʿāḏ, meaning “Heights of Gilead”), was a Levitical city and city of refuge east of the Jordan River in the Hebrew Bible, also called “Ramoth in Gilead” (Deuteronomy 4:43; Joshua 20:8; Joshua 21:38) or “Ramoth Galaad” in the Douay–Rheims Bible.
 It was located in the tribal territorial allotment of the tribe of Gad.

-to battle, or shall I forbear?
-And he said, Y
+to battle, or shall I stop?
+And he said, Y’

-18:15 And the king said to him, How many times shall I adjure you that you say nothing but the truth to me in the name of YAHWEH יְהֹוָה
+18:15 And the king said to him, How many times shall I swear to you that you say nothing but the truth to me in the name of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here